kees-/clytemnestra/README.md

 ## Background

-This is a dysfunctional [Piet](https://www.dangermouse.net/esoteric/piet.html) intepreter in Clojure designed for:
+This is a dysfunctional [Piet](https://www.dangermouse.net/esoteric/piet.html) intepreter in Clojure with design goals of:

 - the code to be pretty comprehensible
 - the corners softened with decent errors and forgiving treatment of edge cases
 - runtime verbosity that is comprehensive but not overwhelming.

+Codel blocks are traversed correctly, piet commands are implemented, reading color shifts is trivial, now just need to clean up state dispatching and insert piet command lookup 🙂

 [clj-piet](https://github.com/ljos/clj-piet) exists, check my fork, but it's over a decade old and doesn't traverse whitespace as per the updated spec.
-This project is inspired and takes influence from that one but is just my updated personal rewrite.
+This project is inspired by and takes influence from that one but is just my updated personal rewrite.

-Initial commit: All this does is traverse codel blocks.
-It doesn't execute anything, chiefly, commands that adjust the pointer.

 ### To run